glotzerlab/signac-examples/README.md

 # Open `index.ipynb` in your Jupyter session
 ```

-Note that some notebooks have dependencies beyond Jupyter, signac, and signac-flow, like HOOMD-blue simulation tutorial.
+Note that some notebooks have dependencies beyond Jupyter, signac, and signac-flow, like the HOOMD-blue simulation tutorial.
 A full conda environment containing these dependencies can be installed with:

 ```bash
 conda env create -f environment.yml --name signac-examples